 I am a member of the Sony Alpha Imaging Collective, and fortunate to have the support of both Sony and B&H Photo on my workshops and personal projects.

-The Canadian Rockies Photography Workshop – Winter Edition will take place January 2nd – 8th, 2021 and February 19th – 26th, 2021.
-All prices are in USD and based on double occupancy.
-A single occupancy supplement is also available.
+The Canadian Rockies Photography Workshop – Frozen Bubbles will take place January 8th – 14th, 2023.
+All prices are in USD and based on single occupancy.
 All transportation, accommodations, and park passes are included.
 Meals and drinks are not included.

 Please don’t hesitate to contact me with any questions!
 I look forward to working with you on the Canadian Rockies Photography Workshop – Winter Edition!